xatapult/da-2021-xproc/docs/README.md

 - The XProc 3.0 specification can be found at [https://xproc.org/specifications.html](https://xproc.org/specifications.html)
 - A lot of learning materials can be found at [https://xproc.org/learning.html](https://xproc.org/learning.html)
 - An introductory talk by the presenter, held at XML Prague 2019 about XProc 3.0's main concepts and features, can be found  at [https://www.youtube.com/watch?v=O51aE311BKU](https://www.youtube.com/watch?v=O51aE311BKU)
-- There's a programmer reference book for XProc 3.0.
+- There's a programmer reference book (by the presenter) for XProc 3.0.
 More information at [https://xmlpress.net/publications/xproc-3-0/](https://xmlpress.net/publications/xproc-3-0/)
 - Currently the only working XProc 3.0 processor is [MorganaXProc-IIIse](https://www.xml-project.com/MorganaXProc-III/)

 Information about its predecessor XProc 1.0: